upbound/docs/content/core-concepts/kcl/resource-schemas.md

 items = _items
 ```

-When your cursor is inside the curly braces of the `v1beta1.Instance`, your IDE will provide auto-complete and context hints tailored to that resource type.
+When your cursor is inside the stanza of the `v1beta1.Instance`, your IDE will provide code completion, context hints, and more tailored to that resource type.

 ## Supported packages